Aria-NL/CompProgrammingStuff/README.md

 ## Happy Numbers
 This program takes a number from the user and determines whether it is happy or not (see this wikipedia article https://en.wikipedia.org/wiki/Happy_number)

+## Maze
+This program takes files (see maze1-9) and solves the maze inside them.